NafisAnwar/NumberTheory-RSA-Tools/README.md

    Encrypt/decrypt sample messages.
    Demonstrate repeated squaring and verify theoretical computations like E(D(x)) = x.

-6. Customization
+## Customization
 Modify p, q, and e directly in the source code if you prefer not to prompt for them.
 Add additional functions for factorization, computing φ(φ(n)), or verifying Euler’s theorem.
 Extend the program to accept larger primes for a more realistic demonstration (though performance and security are not    the primary goals).

-7. Educational Use
+## Educational Use:
 This code and workflow is ideal for students completing discrete math or introductory cryptography assignments.
 It shows how theory translates into working code and provides a transparent view into each step of the RSA process.

-8. Contributing
+## Contributing
 Contributions are welcome!
 If you have suggestions for improvements, additional features, or educational aids:

-9. Fork the repository.
+##Fork the repository.
 Create a new branch with a descriptive name.
 Make your changes and submit a pull request.